About Paper Presentations

 Where Will I Present My Paper?

-Podium papers will be presented in the Wishing Well and Conference Room 7 of McIntosh.
+Podium papers will be presented in the Bear Cave and Conference Room 7 of McIntosh.